 Suppose you’re enrolling in Medicare Part D for the first time.
-In that case, you’ll typically do it during your Medicare Part D Initial Enrollment Period, which is usually the same as your Medicare IEP, the Annual Enrollment Period (October 15th through December 7th annually), or a Special Enrollment Period (SEP), if you qualify.
+In that case, you’ll typically do it during your Medicare Part D Initial Enrollment Period, which is usually the same as your Medicare Initial Enrollment Period, the General Enrollment Period, or a Special Enrollment Period (SEP), if you qualify.

-You may qualify for a SEP to enroll in Part D if you had creditable coverage, have job-based drug coverage through you or your spouse’s employer, or are eligible for Extra Help.
+You may qualify for a Special Enrollment Period to enroll in Part D if you had creditable coverage, have job-based drug coverage through you or your spouse’s employer, or are eligible for Extra Help.

 Medicare Supplement plans, also known as Medigap plans, are used with Original Medicare and are not stand-alone plans.
 Because Original Medicare does not have a cap on out-of-pocket costs, these plans can assist you in paying for some or all of the expenses you would otherwise have to pay for under Part A & B Original Medicare.

 Many Medicare enrollees have some sort of supplemental coverage.
 In fact, in Texas, according to AHIP analysis, there were 918,619 Texas Medicare beneficiaries (36% of fee-for-service enrolled) with Medicare Supplement coverage in 2022.

 Read more about the ten types of Medicare Supplement plans available in Texas, plus additional details about eligibility and enrollment in Medicare Supplement Plans in Texas.